kakoeimon/VNMD/readme.md

 Many VNDS Novels require work to make them run.

-## TODO and Ask for help
+## TODO
-Probably the best way will had been not to use an external to Python program to do the image conversion.
-Doing all this with PILLOW would had been ideal but I can't get PILLOW to save an image with only 16 indexed colors it always expands the colors to 256 so if someone knows how to do this please inform me.
-Also another thing I want to find is to find a way for ImageMagick to save and the gray scaled images to 16 indexed colors but I do not know how to do it.

-Add music.
+* Add music.
-Music files cannot be converted to MD's format but make the converter to check for an XGM file with the same name in the script to add and use it.
+* * Music files cannot be converted to MD's format but make the converter to check for an XGM file with the same name in the script to add and use it.

+* Add sounds.
+* * Sounds are not implemented right now cause all the novels have too many sounds a solution to pick some of them must be found.

+* Add random command
+* Add delay command
+* Add external_function command
+* * With an external function command we will have the ability to call C functions from the Script and get the control of the Novel.